2015 Cabernet Sauvignon

 Now in those vintages when we experience a special Cabernet vintage we’ll release a small quantity of a single varietal “Sami Cabernet” from the small planting of Cabernet Sauvignon grown on the St. Jakobi Vineyard.

-The 2015 Sami Cabernet Sauvignon shows wonderfully flavoursome varietal characters of blueberry and blackcurrant, and having been aged in new and one year old French oak hogsheads for 19 months, gives us spicy oak characters that complement and marry into the wines sweet fruit rather than dominate it.
+The 2015 Sami Cabernet is another generously flavoured wine that’s been aged in new and two year old French hogsheads for 19 months.
+We’ve taken care in having the oak characters compliment and marry into the wine’s sweet fruit rather than dominate it.

 We trust you’ll enjoy it!